Moon0shang/HandPoseEstimation-with-3D-CNNs/README.md

 **!!! if you meet any bugs, please tell me or fix it!!!**

+I use VS Code write this project, so if there are any directory problems, please change the dirs.

 it's a after-classe homework kind need to be done

-**it's not done yet!!!**
+~~**it's not done yet!!!**
-so better not clone it simply, maybe you can join me complete this project.
+so better not clone it simply, maybe you can join me complete this project.~~

+it's part done, one moduel still needed.

 TODO:
 * ~~3D data augmentation~~